OpenTermsArchive/contrib-versions/Yahoo/Privacy Policy.md

 We reserve the right to send you certain communications relating to the Yahoo! service, such as service announcements, administrative messages and the Yahoo!
 Newsletter, that are considered part of your Yahoo! account, without offering you the opportunity to opt out of receiving them.

 You can delete your Yahoo! account by visiting our Account Deletion page.
 Please click here to read about information that might possibly remain in our archived records after your account has been deleted.

-Children

-Parents can review, edit, and delete information relating to their child's Yahoo! account using tools offered by Yahoo!
-Family Accounts.

-If a parent chooses not to allow us to further collect or use a child's information, parents enrolled in Yahoo!
-Family Accounts can delete their child's account by signing into that child's account and then visiting our Account Deletion page.
-Please click here to read about information that might possibly remain in our archived records after your account has been deleted.

 Return to top